Academic Catalog 2022-2023

 The Center for Career and Professional Development (CCPD) believes that preparing for a fulfilling, meaningful, and productive life and career is one of the most important services we provide for Pratt students and alumni.
 We inspire, support, and educate students and alumni providing a holistic approach to career development.

 Career staff assist students and alumni on internship and job searches, freelancing and small business planning, life coaching and mindfulness practices for engaged creativity.
-Support is offered for portfolio reviews, exhibition submissions, grants, fellowships, residencies, and Fulbright grants.
+Support is offered for résumés, cover letters, portfolio reviews, exhibition submissions, grants, fellowships, residencies, Fulbright grants, mock interviews, and basic and advanced personal and professional development action plans.
 We encourage peer learning through our Career Advocate program and Student Events Team.

 • Life and Career Planning

 Career center staff offer one-to-one guidance and present workshops to assist students to cultivate effective career development skills.
-Staff work with students on résumés, cover letters, portfolio, mock interviews, and basic and advanced personal and professional development action plans.
 We guide students through their internship and job search, implementation of freelance and studio practices, and entrepreneurship and small business planning.
-Appointments can be scheduled via Pratt Pro (under Career Center)
+Appointments can be scheduled via your Handshake account.

 • Job and Internship Search